Skip to main content

 • compositor or render output paths outside the project folder

-• add-ons that may affect opening or rendering the scene, so you know what to upload separately in Renderjuice
+• add-ons that may affect opening or rendering the scene, so you can choose which ones to include

 It also writes blend-project-pack.json, a packaging receipt with copied files, path rewrites, linked-library scan results, cache moves, checksums, warnings, and add-on decisions.
 You normally do not need to edit it.